AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 .
 A similar lead can be shown for elliptical movement.
 Due to

-such centripetal acceleration must be therefore proportional to the m /
+centripetal acceleration in a planet mass m, must be therefore proportional to the m /

 reaction, however, the planet must act with a force of the same